| Additional Resources Accessories |

 Eliminates Risk of Twisting Injury

 - Twisting from the waist is a common cause of lower back injury.
-The 360° rotation of the PYRCH Saddle Seat enables users to reach any location within their workzone without needing to twist at the waist.
+The 360° rotation of the PYRCH Saddle Seat provides "twist free" access to any location within the workzone.

 Reduces Risk of Circulation Problems

-- Users working at elevated counters or work stations often prefer to stand, even though static standing can be a contributing factor in the development of edema (swelling of the lower legs).
+- Individuals working at elevated counters or work stations often prefer to stand, even though static standing can be a contributing factor in the development of edema (swelling of the lower legs).
 When the muscles of the lower legs are not active their ability to pump blood and fluids through the circulatory system is restricted.
-Sitting on, or leaning against, the PYRCH Saddle Seat allows the user to flex the muscles of the lower legs, improving overall circulation and reducing the risk of edema.
+Sitting on, or leaning against, the PYRCH Saddle Seat allows flexing of the muscles in the lower legs, improving overall circulation and reducing the risk of edema.

 Increases Mental Alertness

 - The upright, open core stance provided by the PYRCH, combined with the ability to flex the muscles in the thighs and calves, naturally increases oxygen intake and improves blood circulation throughout the body.
 This helps to reduce physical and mental fatigue and contributes to improved mental alertness.
-As well, the absence of a seat back to recline against helps the user maintain focus on the task at hand.
+In addition, the absence of a seat back to recline against encourages individuals to be more actively engaged and focused on the task at hand.

 Encourages Core Muscle Maintenance

-- The healthy posture promoted by the PYRCH, combined with the absence of a seat back, helps keep the back and abdominal muscles engaged as they work to stabilize the torso during the work session.
+- The healthy posture promoted by the PYRCH, combined with the absence of a seat back, encourages an active engagement of the abdominal muscles as they work to stabilize the torso.
 This constant, low level activity aids in maintaining strength in these core muscle groups without overtaxing them.

-- Tilting Saddle: A simple tilt release lever enables the saddle to be tilted forward, lowering the pommel of the saddle.
+- Tilting Saddle: A simple tilt release lever lets the saddle be tilted forward, lowering the pommel.
 Those who prefer to use the PYRCH as a leaning stool often find this configuration more comfortable.

-- 360° Rotation: The full rotation available on this seat makes it ideal for those situations where a user may need to swivel between work surfaces at a single work station.
+- 360° Rotation: The full rotation available on this seat makes it ideal for those situations where someone may need to swivel between work surfaces at a single work station.

 - Easy to Clean: The polyurethane seat covering is waterproof and impervious to most cleaning agents, making the stool a convenient solution in environments where regular cleaning or disinfection is necessary.